prof-tejera/homework-2-dionbdev/README.md

 Edit this file (README.md) and complete the following:

 - URL to live application: https://prof-tejera.github.io/homework-2-dionbdev/
 - What code editor are you using?
-VCode
+VSCode

 That is all!